dmitry-ivanov/laravel-console-mutex/README.md

 ## Strategies

 Overlapping can be prevented by various strategies.
 Strategy should be chosen according to your context.
+Default strategy is `file`.
-If your application is deployed on a single server, then `file` strategy is okay for you.
-This is default.
+If your application is deployed on a single server, then `file` strategy is okay.
+Just use trait, and that's it.
 But if your application is deployed on a several nodes, and each node can run artisan commands, then you should use `database` strategy.